 • Plant your bromeliad in a 4-6 inch pot.
 If your plant is too large, place the small pot within a larger container for stability.

 Growing bromeliads can be fun and easy.
-Your plants will get the healthiest start if they are established in the proper growing media and environment.
+Your plants will get the healthiest start if they are established in the proper growing medium and environment.

 Sources